-In order to understand how current faculty perceive the unit, students, and leadership, a faculty survey will need to be administered.
-OIRA will provide the survey questions template (Blackboard: Organizations: Academic Program Review 2018) for review and unit faculty are encouraged to send OIRA additional questions that they would like included on the survey.
-Units will also need to decide whether the survey should go to only tenure-line faculty, or whether term faculty and adjuncts will be included.
-The faculty survey is administered by OIRA during the spring 2017 semester.
+In order to understand how current faculty perceive the unit, students, and leadership, a faculty survey will be administered by OIRE during the spring 2019 semester.
+Prior to administering the survey, Units will need to decide whether the survey should go to only tenure-line faculty, or whether term faculty and adjuncts will be included.

+List of faculty participants to OIRE: February 1, 2019

+Proposed Launch Date: March 1, 2019

-List of faculty participants, additional questions and alternative survey launch date to OIRA: February 3, 2017 Earliest Launch Date: February 20, 2017 Turn-around time: 6 weeks from launch date
+Turn-around time: 6 weeks from launch date